StevenTammen/bibledocs.org/content/site/elevator-pitch-why-this-ministry/_index.md

 * This site does however examine application in depth, with an eye towards making (sometimes) abstract Bible teaching easier to apply.
 The idea is not to lay down hard-and-fast rules, but to give a good starting point for individual application.
 Detailed discussions identify relevant variables in application, but leave the specifics up to the reader.
 * This site offers content at different levels, to make it useful to as wide a group of people as possible.
   * It has different content levels aimed at different levels of spiritual knowledge.
 There are resources for both new believers and seasoned spiritual veterans.
   * It has different writing levels for different levels of technical complexity.
-While all writing on the site strives to be as accessible as possible (avoiding unnecessary complexity), there is also the ability to go between a higher level version and lower level version of all content.
-The two are basically the same, but the lower level version uses a lower-reading-level Bible version ([the NIrV](https://en.wikipedia.org/wiki/New_International_Reader%27s_Version)) in quoting scripture, and also omits complicated technical discussion.
+While all writing on the site strives to be as accessible as possible by avoiding unnecessary complexity, there is also the ability to go between a higher level version and lower level version of all content.
+The two are basically the same, but the lower level version uses a Bible version written at a lower level ([the NIrV](https://en.wikipedia.org/wiki/New_International_Reader%27s_Version)) in quoting scripture, and also omits complicated technical discussion.
 * All content is corrected, updated, and enhanced over time, with no lag-time whatsoever.
 Unlike books that can retain errors and suboptimal content for long periods of time between published updated versions (for example), all writing on this site is continually improved and revised.
   * For example, Q&A pages are commonly updated to include new Q&A chains, incrementally growing longer over time.